ccorcos/meteor-subs-cache/README.md

 # Meteor Subscription Cache

 This package is similar to [`meteorhacks:subs-manager`](https://github.com/meteorhacks/subs-manager).
 The goal is to cache subscriptions.

+Suppose you are subscribing to a post:

+    sub = Meteor.subscribe('post', postId)

-Suppose you are subscribing to a post using `sub = Meteor.subscribe('post', postId)`.
-When the user clicks on another page, you typically want to stop the subscription (unsubscribe) to clean up using `subs.stop()`.
-But what if the user clicks back immediately after clicking something else?
-This is why you use `SubsCache.subscribe` to cache subscriptions.
+When the user clicks to another page, you typically want to stop the subscription

+    subs.stop()

+This will clean up and throw away the data you don't need.
+But what if the user clicks back immediately after you stopped the subscription?
+Now you have resubscribe to the same data.
+This is a waste.
+SubsCache allows you to cache your subscriptions.
+When you stop a SubCache subscription, it will start a setTimeout and stop the subscription after `expireAfter` minutes.
+If you resubscribe to the same subscription before the cached subscription expired, then the setTimeout is cleared and the subscription is restored.

 ## `meteorhacks:subs-manager` comparison